-Keys to University facilities
+Keys to Facilities

 Keys to Cheatham Hall and work areas may be obtained from the College of Natural Resources Dean's Office in 324 Cheatham after obtaining written authorization from your major professor.
 Keys to Brooks Forest Products Center and work areas therein may be obtained from the Department of Sustainable Biomaterials after authorization from your major professor.
 A deposit is required for each key.
 Upon return of the keys, a request for reimbursement will be processed.
 Graduate students are not authorized to possess master floor keys.
 For information on after-hours access to the college's computer facility via the card reader entry system, contact your major professor.
-Students are expected to maintain a very exclusive and intimate relationship with their keys.
+Keys may not be shared or loaned by students.